Crystal Palace, London: Literature

 Arthur Conan Doyle was active in the area between 1891 and 1894.
 Although he lived in nearby South Norwood, he visited the Crystal Palace and Upper Norwood area regularly in connection with the Upper Norwood Literary and Scientific Society.
 The Foresters Hall on Westow Street was then known as the Welcome Hall (or just Welcome), and it was in that hall in May 1892 that Arthur Conan Doyle was elected President of the society.
 He was re-elected to the post in 1893 and resigned in 1894.
 Each occasion was held in the same hall.

 The writer Deborah Crombie sets her 2013 mystery, The Sound of Broken Glass, in the Crystal Palace area of London.

 Sports

+Cricket

+The Crystal Palace Cricket Club was founded in 1857 and played their matches inside the grounds of The Crystal Palace at the Crystal Palace Park Cricket Ground, which later became the home of the London County Cricket Club formed by the Crystal Palace Company with the help of W.G.
+Grace.

-Crystal Palace Football Club
+Football

-The club were formed in 1905 and initially played their home games at the sports stadium situated inside the grounds of The Crystal Palace.
-However, in 1915 they were forced to leave due to the First World War and played at nearby Herne Hill Velodrome and the Nest, before moving to their current home at Selhurst Park in 1924.
+An amateur football team formed of players from the Crystal Palace Cricket Club played on the cricket ground between 1862 and 1864.
+They moved to a ground behind the Crooked Billet, Penge for a few years, but then came back to Crystal Palace Park for a short spell before disbanding around 1876.
+The professional Crystal Palace football club was founded in 1905 and played its home games at the sports stadium situated in Crystal Palace Park, which was built in 1895 to host the FA Cup Final.
+However, in 1915 the club was forced to leave due to the First World War and played at nearby Herne Hill Velodrome and the Nest, before moving to its current home at Selhurst Park in 1924.
+The club competes in the Premier League, the top–tier of English football.